 Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

-Whether you’re trying to get a head start on a healthier 2020 or you just want to look a little more svelte for your office holiday party, you can drop some poundage while staying healthy — no crash diets or weird cleanses required.
+If you’re trying to get a head start on a healthier-for-you year, you can drop some weight while staying healthy — no crash diets or weird cleanses required.

 Here are some common-sense tips to a trimmer bod on-demand… well, almost.